 SPC Pringle looks at Oregon with Christian tradition.
 “Like my Momma said: Learn to live without.
 Enjoy the rest.”

 On the way home we stop at a liquor store in the middle of nowhere located in the same size building as a gas station would be elsewhere.
+I remember Kinsey; at the time of publication he proved that no one really knew anything about sex.
 I sit in the vehicle alone as another one pulls up beside me.
 She is my age, blonde, athletically thin and petite with a confident walk and movements, her jeans and work shirt covered in the soot of a coal mine.

 My workplace changed while I was gone.
 Now there are people my age working there on temporary summer jobs.
 Before, I would rarely see anyone there as young as me, now there are four.
 I’m a full timer, so they don’t really talk to me; they kind of have their own crew.